Amy Rigby: Biography

 Rigby was born in the Pittsburgh suburbs and raised Catholic.
 She moved to New York City in 1976.
 She married dB's drummer Will Rigby in the 1980s, and during the late 1980s and early 1990s recorded with New York bands such as The Shams and Last Roundup.
-She had a daughter with Rigby.
+She had a daughter with Rigby, but the marriage ended in divorce in the 1990s.

 In 1999 Rigby moved to Nashville to pursue a publishing deal, and continued to record and tour.

 Rigby met Eric Goulden, also known as Wreckless Eric, in Hull, England, where she was performing one of his songs, and they married.
 She later relocated to Cleveland, Ohio, and in late 2006 she and Goulden moved to France.
 In the fall of 2011 they moved back to the USA, settling in a town in upstate New York.
 Rigby and Goulden collaborated on albums.

 Rigby wrote a memoir of her journey from suburban Pittsburgh to New York City, and her journey to becoming a musician.
 Girl to City was published in July 2019.